SpaceNetLab/SKYFALL/README.md

 After running step 2, a folder named `starlink_shell_one/sat_lla` will be in your current directory.
 It contains the satellite position information.
 This step is related to the experimental setting described in Section V.A of the paper.

 After running step 3, folders named `starlink_shell_one/+grid_traffic/link_traffic_data` and `starlink_shell_one/circle_traffic/link_traffic_data` contain the GSL and ISL legal traffic information, as well as satellite, ground station (GS), and blcok connection information.
 This step is also related to the experimental setting described in Section V.A of the paper.

 After running step 4, vital GSes will be generated in each timeslot folder of `starlink_shell_one/+grid_traffic/link_traffic_data` and `starlink_shell_one/circle_traffic/link_traffic_data`.
-Step four relates to the Analysis Stage (Section IV.C) of the paper.
+Step four relates to the Analysis Methodology (Section IV.C) of the paper.

 After running step 5, timeslot analysis results (malicious terminal number, blocks to deploy the malicious terminals, affected traffic and so on) will be generated in each timeslot folder of `starlink_shell_one/+grid_traffic/attack_traffic_data_land_only_bot` and `starlink_shell_one/circle_traffic/attack_traffic_data_land_only_bot`.
-Step five also relates to the Analysis Stage (Section IV.C) of the paper.
+Step five also relates to the Analysis Methodology (Section IV.C) of the paper.

 After running step 6, aggregated deployment results (malicious terminal number, blocks to deploy the malicious terminals, affected traffic, and so on) will be generated in each folder of `starlink_shell_one/+grid_traffic/attack_traffic_data_land_only_bot` and `starlink_shell_one/circle_traffic/attack_traffic_data_land_only_bot`.
-Step six also relates to the Analysis Stage (Section IV.C) of the paper.
+Step six also relates to the Analysis Methodology (Section IV.C) of the paper.

-After running step 7, reproduced results and figures will be in `starlink_shell_one/results`.
+After running step 7, reproduced results will be in `starlink_shell_one/results`.

-If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-3600-backup`](https://drive.google.com/file/d/1VauMH0Dm6CLrvr9cGfB6mLm6YlLt9QQf/view?usp=sharing).
+If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-3600-backup`](https://drive.google.com/file/d/1rTuCinLNDnB9q8lyPyZgIaXxpHscX5my/view?usp=drive_link).
 The storage for the datasets is 3.3GB.

 ## How to run a small demo?